Understanding 2E Kids

 Gifted and LD students can be categorized under 3 groups, each one with unique challenges:

 - Identified LD learners who are gifted as well – These kids are at risk the most because of the implication that comes with an LD diagnosis.
 Something is wrong, and it needs fixing before things get worse.
 As a consequence, their superior skills are put on hold.
-In reality, nurturing their gift is key to allowing them deal with the learning difficulties.
+In reality, nurturing their gift is key to allowing them to deal with learning difficulties.

 Ultimately, 2E learners must learn to advocate for themselves.
 Their teachers and parents can help by sticking to the following guidelines: